cuustard/uni/SCC.121.md

 For the following examples, `A = {1, 2, 3, 4}`, `B = {4, 5, 6}`.

-Unionisation forms a new set from two sets, made of all the ements from both.
+Unionisation forms a new set from two sets, made of all the elements from both.
 Remove duplicates of unique elements.
 For example, `A ∪ B = {1, 2, 3, 4, 5, 6}`.
 Here we unionised two sets into one and removed duplicate elements at the same time.

 Intersection forms a new set from two sets, made of the elements that are common between the original sets.
 For example, Take set A and B. `A ∩ B = {4}`.
 This is because both sets have 4 and nothing else in common.